madetech/learn/core-skills/c-sharp-and-dotnet/README.md

 - Can demonstrate some functional programming in C#
  - Can demonstrate use of delegates
+- Can demonstrate writing code that follows SOLID principles in C#, using for example, Clean Architecture

 Expected deliverable - A C# application that showcases some understanding of all the above points (this is intentionally open ended to allow for some flexing!)